biocatiit/website/content/pages/users_apply.rst

     For all proposals to BioCAT you must list the BioCAT beamline, "18-ID-D", as one of the beamlines in the "Choice of Beamline" section in the Experiment Time Request.
     For a Rapid Access proposal, you should list only BioCAT in this section.

+#.
+Schedule your beamtime.
+For fiber/muscle diffraction and time resolved SAXS
+    experiments this is done in direct consultation with your beamline scientist.
+    For equilibrium SAXS experiments use our `self-scheduling tool. <{filename}/pages/users_saxs_schedule.rst>`_

 #.  `Complete the Experiment Safety Assessment Form (ESAF) <https://www.aps.anl.gov/Users-Information/Safety-Training/Experiment-Safety-Overview>`_